analogdotnow/Analog/README.md

 bun run dev
 ```

-The application should now be accessible in your browser, typically at `http://localhost:3000`.
+The application should now be accessible in your browser at [http://localhost:3000](http://localhost:3000).

 ## Tech Stack